SSahaj24/2D-Skeletonization/Vectorization/Readme.md

 - **Run Script** `script2rum.m`:

-    `path := The path of the skelton outputed by the Skeletonisation Algorithm`
+    `path := The path of the skeleton output by the Skeletonisation Algorithm`

     `outCC := An output path which gives the connected components of each section of the skeletal masks`

-    `outJSON := The optimized output geoJSONs that can be used as on web or sent to Summarization`
+    `outJSON := The optimised output geoJSONs that can be used on the web or sent to Summarisation`